Codecademy/docs/content/javascript/concepts/npm/npm.md

 ---
 Title: 'NPM'
-Description: 'Node Package Manager (npm) is a large collection of JavaScript packages to enhance projects and add complex functionality with ease.'
+Description: 'Node Package Manager (npm) is an extensive collection of JavaScript packages to enhance projects and add complex functionality with ease.'
 Subjects:
   - 'Bash/Shell'
   - 'Developer Tools'